 About the Court:

 The 15th Judicial District Court is located in downtown Ann Arbor in the Ann Arbor Justice Center.
-The court is presided over by three judges; the Honorable Elizabeth Hines, the Honorable Joseph F. Burke and the Honorable Karen Quinlan Valvo, as well as one appointed magistrate, the Honorable Tamara Garwood.
-Daily court operations are overseen by Court Administrator Shryl Samborn.
+The court is presided over by three judges; the Honorable Joseph F. Burke, the Honorable Miriam A. Perry and the Honorable Karen Quinlan Valvo, as well as one appointed magistrate, the Honorable Tamara Garwood.
+Daily court operations are overseen by Court Administrator Shryl Samborn and Deputy Court Administrator Jim Bauer.

 The court is comprised of four divisions: Administration, Civil, Traffic/Criminal, and Probation.
 Administration is responsible for the administrative management of all non-judicial functions of the Court.
 The Civil Division maintains the court files for general civil, landlord-tenant, and small claims cases.
 The Traffic/Criminal Division maintains the records for all traffic and criminal misdemeanors, civil infractions, ordinance violations, and University of Michigan Regents violations.
 The Probation Department is responsible for pre-sentence investigations, alcohol assessments, supervision, counseling, and referrals to outside assessment and treatment programs for those who are placed on probation.

 The 15th Judicial District Court has jurisdiction over cases which include but are not limited to: